LGBTQ+ Veteran care

 Our LGBTQ+ Veteran care coordinators can answer your questions, advocate for your right to quality care, handle complaints or concerns you have about your care, and help you get started with any of our services for LGBTQ+ Veterans.
-These include:

 Policies and practices to know

 The care coordinator can help you get started with care or with navigating any of these issues.

 Visitation: A same-sex partner, family member, friend, or other individual can be present with the patient for emotional support during the course of the patient's stay.

 Definition of family: "Family" may include individual(s) not legally related to the individual.
 Family members include spouses, domestic partners, different-sex and same-sex significant others.